Thursday, 24 January 2008

 Too good to be true?
 There's in the first 5 minutes of acquaintance with the title heroine some kind of a special feeling that wakes up all by itself and gives the will to watch further episodes of this show even when one gets use to it.
 Daria, an unpopular teenage girl with glasses who hates her teenagehood, is one of the best female characters that ever graced the screen, full of extraordinary personality quirks and spirit: she is intelligent and funny, but a complete outsider since she does not really like any of the company that surrounds her, in probably one of the most unusual shows, a one that breaks the cliche that being a teenager is "the best time of your life".
 It perfectly identified the archetypes of high school "hierarchy".
 "Daria" is one of those 1 % of shining achievements that reach the highest frequency and level of sophistication through the most casual, relaxed way, the simple 'slice-of-life' manner.
 Excellent are all the layers of the individual heroine who tries to live in the world she criticizes, while except for complicated protagonists, the subversive screenplay by Glenn Eichler also stands out and even gives the story a melancholic touch.
 In any case, an unusually anti-populist product for MTV program: Daria is, despite her cynicism, always serious, but when she smiles like Mona Lisa, it's like a miracle.

 In "Too Cute" there's a brilliant scene where the computer of Dr. Shar, a beauty surgeon, simulates various versions of Quinn's and Daria's faces, in which Quinn ends up as Dr. Shar and Daria as Quinn!
-Surprisingly cute "Ill" has one of the greatest melancholic endings of all times, "Speedtrapped" is overrated but contains a fantastic fake "commercial bumper" in the scene where Daria and Quinn are in the car, while it is cool to point out how "guest writer" Dan Webber came, wrote the best "Daria" episode, "I Loathe a Parade", and then just simply disappeared.
+Surprisingly cute "Ill" has one of the greatest melancholic endings of all times; "Speedtrapped" is overrated but contains a fantastic fake "commercial bumper" in the scene where Daria and Quinn are in the car; whereas it is cool to point out how "guest writer" Dan Webber came, wrote the best "Daria" episode, "I Loathe a Parade", and then just simply disappeared.
 "Parade" offers flawless writing: numerous cameo appearances of old characters from previous episodes, among them even Ted who takes a photo of Daria and Tom for his love article; the scene of the sad heroine staying all alone on the street covered with paint.
-Also, the closing credits with a split screen showing "alter egos" of the characters on the left side of the screen that settle the score straight, are smashing (Brittany as Kevin's executioner, Sandi as a falling skydiver without a parachute, Mrs. Li as a prostitute, the thee J's as three monkey fools, Jane as Emma Peel or Vishnu...) and even Daria's shaky romance with Tom in the final two seasons has a point, and that's why this small masterpiece of animated shows can be shown and analysed from any perspective.
+Also, the series features some of the best soundtrack collections of all time (Juliana Hatfield's "Live on Tomorrow"; Letters to Cleo's "I See"; The Posies "Will You Ever Ease Your Mind"; Pet Shop Boys' "Too Many People"...) and a special bonus are the closing credits with a split screen showing "alter egos" of the characters on the left side of the screen that settle the score straight, featuring a staggering level of outburst of creativity rarely seen anywhere (Brittany as Kevin's executioner, Sandi as a falling skydiver without a parachute, Mrs. Li as a prostitute, the three J's as three monkey fools, Jane as Emma Peel or Vishnu...) whereas even Daria's shaky romance with Tom in the final two seasons has a point, which is why this small masterpiece of animated shows can be shown and analysed from any perspective.